anandtejaswi/smart_attendance_sys/README.md

 pip install -r requirements.txt
 ```

-### 4. Bootstrapping
+### 4. Bootstrapping & Initial Admin Configuration
-Execute the initialization command.
-The ecosystem will natively parse configurations, construct the `Users` and `Attendance_Logs` SQLite registries automatically, and spin up PyQt6 widgets:
+Execute the initialization command to launch the system.
+The ecosystem will natively parse your configurations, instantly construct the `Users` and `Attendance_Logs` SQLite registries, and spin up the PyQt6 visualization widgets:
 ```bash
 python main.py
 ```
+> [!NOTE]
+> **Admin Credentials in Fresh Clones:** Because administrative configurations contain sensitive tracking profiles, the `.admin_auth` file is purposefully locked out of GitHub via `.gitignore`.
+Upon your very first boot of the application on a fresh system, your root Administrator credentials will automatically default to User ID: `admin` and Password: `admin`.
+You must login securely through the GUI to transition this state to a customized local profile.

 ---